ppetermann/AutoGPTMastodonPlugin/README.md

 ```
 the response should have the necessary credentials.

-the command for your agent to use is "send_toot", in my own experience, it works best if you actually tell it something like "send a toot saying..." instead of "please toot ..."
+the commands for your agent to use are
+ * "send_toot", in my own experience, it works best if you actually tell it something like "send a toot saying..." instead of "please toot ..."
+ * "check_mastodon_notifications" will check for new notifications, and if there are any, it will return a list of them, and mark them as read.